How Scottboro is refusing to forget its civil rights story

 The situation escalated when Victoria Price and Ruby Bates, two white women from Huntsville who were riding the same train and were facing charges of vagrancy and illegal sexual activity, falsely accused the nine African American men and boys of rape.

 That night a mob gathered at the steps of the jailhouse in Scottsboro baying for blood and threatening to lynch the men.
-It was only after Sheriff Man Watt stood in front of the crowd and insisted he would kill the first person to come through the door that they backed off.
+It was only after Sheriff Matt Wann stood in front of the crowd and insisted he would kill the first person to come through the door that they backed off.

 The “Scottsboro Boys”, the youngest of whom was just 13, were tried by the State of Alabama in a series of four trials at the Jackson County Courthouse between April 6 and April 9, resulting in nine convictions and eight death sentences – for a crime that never happened.